Russian MPs pass law banning 'propaganda' of childless lifestyles

 The bill targets "destructive content" that promotes a "conscious" rejection of having children.

+The bill's authors have said it will not be used as punishment for "a personal choice or lifestyle" but only for promoting such a lifestyle, although it is unclear how this would be differentiated in practice.

-Violations would be punishable by fines up to 400,000 rubles ($4,000) on individuals to five million rubles for businesses.
-The bill also includes a provision to deport foreigners.
+Violations would be punishable by fines up to 400,000 rubles ($4,000) on individuals and up to five million rubles for businesses.
+The bill also includes a provision to deport foreigners found guilty of disseminating the banned information.

 He also said the legislation was about "protecting citizens, primarily the generation growing up, from information spread in the media space that negatively affects the development of personality".